What Is Reverse Osmosis? Everything You Need To Know

 Step 1: Pre-Filtration

-An RO system connects to tap water lines.
+An RO system connects to your tap water line.
 Remember, RO needs an external force, so these systems use high-pressure pumps to propel water through various levels of filtration.
 At this stage, tap water is called “feed water.”

 The feed water passes through a series of initial filters, such as sediment and carbon filters, before flowing into the reverse osmosis chamber.
 These early filters can address issues such as: